-How to Use Social Networks to Promote Your Book
+Tips for Using Social Media Marketing to Promote Your Book

 Book marketing campaigns certainly benefit from the effective use of online social networks.
-In Part I of this Q&A with book publicity and marketing coach and consultant, Sandra Beckwith, she shares her thoughts about how authors can do a better job of leveraging their online social networks to promote their books.
+Below, book publicity and marketing coach and consultant, Sandra Beckwith, she shares her thoughts on how authors can do a better job of leveraging their online social networks to promote their books.

 Their friends want to be entertained, or are interested in the information they can learn from your book—it's the content that will bring readers to your book.
 That's what you need to make sure to share in your book marketing and publicity efforts.

-Of course, you'll tweet about your book to your followers—be smart about it.
-Don't do it constantly, and be sure to not to make it a hard sales pitch ("Buy my book"), but instead, share tidbits that help people understand your book's value.
+- Twitter: Of course, you'll tweet about your book to your followers, but be smart about it.
+Don't do it constantly, and be sure not to make it a hard sales pitch ("Buy my book") But instead, share tidbits that help people understand your book's value.
 These are the most likely to be re-Tweeted.

 Also, it's important to remember that social networks were developed to emulate our real-world networks—to be social, to engage, to share, to learn—not merely to sell.
 Be active in your groups, participate in online forums.